Spown/mongoose-path-tree/README.md

   onDelete :      'REPARENT',       // Can be set to 'DELETE' or 'REPARENT'.
 Default: 'DELETE'
   numWorkers:     5,                // Number of stream workers.
 Default: 5
   idType:         Schema.ObjectId   // Type used for _id.
 Default: This Model Schema's _id type
+  treeOrdering: false || 'position_field_name' // adds a "position" field for siblings on the same level to be moved and swapped
 })
 ```